 Next up: Unified Behavior Model “Red Flags”

-Notice—none of the below-stated concerns or “red flags” re: UBM are scientific.
+***IMPORTANT*** Please notice that none of the below-stated concerns or “red flags” re: the Unified Behavior Model are scientific.***

 UBM “Red Flags”?
 Why They’re “Interesting”